 Technical product management is a hybrid role that requires the expertise of an engineer, marketer, and researcher all in one person.
-It’s a challenging role that requires you to be constantly learning new things and staying on top of industry trends.
+It’s a challenging role that requires you to constantly learn new things and stay on top of industry trends.

 Who Is a Technical Product Manager?

 The technical product manager role not only needs to understand digital products to create product roadmaps and features but also marketing, pricing, and competitors.
 The job description also entails internal and customer training, as well as technical expertise.
 That’s why many people struggle with the transition from being an engineer or marketer and understanding what the product manager job description entails.

 A technical product manager will typically have a background in engineering or product development and know how to apply that knowledge to the rest of the product life cycle.
 This means they can create a product roadmap with features based on what is technically possible.
 They will also conduct market research, closely follow customer needs, and adhere to the company goals.

 A technical product manager is responsible for overseeing all product development processes and making sure that it aligns with the company’s strategy and goals.
 In this role, you’ll be in charge of the product roadmap and feature prioritization, product research and customer needs, user testing and beta testing, and product discovery and ideation.

 Technical Product Manager vs. Traditional Product Manager

 The difference between a Product Manager job and a Technical Product Manager job is not as visible as the one between a Product Manager and a Project Manager.
 However, let’s take a closer look at the differences between a Technical Product Manager and a Product Manager in terms of their duties and responsibilities.